POETSII/tinsel/README.md

 DIMM on the [DE5-Net](http://de5-net.terasic.com) could serve 64 x 400MHz cores.)

-The cache is an *N*-way **set-associative write-back** cache.
+The cache is an *N*-way *set-associative write-back* cache.
 It is designed to serve one or more highly-threaded cores, where high throughput and high Fmax are more important than low latency.
 It employs a hash function that appends the thread id and some number of address bits.
-This means that cache lines are **not shared** between threads (and consequently, there is no aliasing between threads).
+This means that cache lines are *not shared* between threads and, consequently, there is no aliasing between threads.

-The cache pipeline is **hazard-free**: at most one request per thread is present in the pipeline at any time which, combined with the no-sharing property above, implies that in-flight requests always operate on different lines, simplifying the implementation.
+The cache pipeline is *hazard-free*: at most one request per thread is present in the pipeline at any time which, combined with the no-sharing property above, implies that in-flight requests always operate on different lines, simplifying the implementation.
 To allow cores to meet this assumption, store responses are issued in addition to load responses.

-A **cache flush** operation is provided that evicts all cache lines owned by the calling thread.
+A *cache flush* operation is provided that evicts all cache lines owned by the calling thread.
 This operation is invoked through the RISC-V `fence` opcode, or the tinsel API: